 - Never handle a winch cable without wearing gloves.
 The cord could sever your fingers.

 - Find something to anchor your winch to in front of your car.
-It is best to use a large tree trunk, boulder, or another vehicle.
+Using a large tree trunk, boulder, or another vehicle is best.
 You risk breaking your winch if you anchor it to something small and weak.
 Find an anchor that is directly in front of your car.

 - Place the disengage lever in the appropriate position.
 The lever should have a “free spool” or “disengaged” option.
 Set the lever to release the cable, allowing you to pull it away from the winch manually.